Nest boxes located in Beit Shean Valley located not far from Jordan (villages located on the mountains).

 In Israel, an innovative system of controlling destructive rodents has been developed by encouraging barn owls and common kestrels to nest in the agricultural fields where the pests typically consume enormous amounts of valuable crop species.
 This is done by simply installing and monitoring nesting boxes in ideal locations and at frequent intervals in the fields so as to encourage the raptors to reside, breed and raise families in the fields.
 When this happens, they naturally diminish the rodent populations by hunting them on a very large scale.
 Up until now, most nest boxes have been purchased by farmers themselves.
 Nest boxes are very expensive for farmers to purchase, yet they do so at the cost of approximately $250 each.
 At this time, there have been about three thousand bird boxes erected in fields throughout Israel, from the north to the south and the east to the west, and the vast majority of them have been financed by the farmers themselves, which is a huge expense.

-In recent decades, there has been a general trend towards phasing out agriculture and replacing it with other kinds of enterprise, which is a sad end to the Zionist dream of cultivating the land of “milk and honey.”
-In 2008, a national project was set up by the Tel Aviv University, University of Haifa, the Society for the Protection of Nature, Hoopoe Foundation, the Israel Ministry of Agricultural and Rural Development, Israel Ministry of Regional Cooperation, and the Israel Ministry of Environmental Protection.
+In recent decades, there has been a general trend towards phasing out agriculture and replacing it with other kinds of enterprise, which is a sad end to the Zionist dream of cultivating the land of “milk and honey.
 The project is geared towards assisting and advising farmers and monitoring the nest boxes, but, to a much lesser extent, covering expenses for materials (nest boxes, etc).
 The idea behind Project Bird Box Israel is not to pay 100% of the funds required for the nest boxes, but rather to participate in the cost of providing them to farmers.

 When you donate to Project Bird Box Israel, you are not only providing a home for the barn owls and common kestrels, but you are also contributing vital support to the livelihoods of local farmers.
 In this modern age of hi-tech and many challenges such as drought, climate change, the privatization of kibbutzim and the general lack of budgeting, many people are in dire need of economic aid to continue working in agriculture.
 So you not only adopt generations of avian inhabitants for which you provide a safe and ideal home, but you also give crucial aid to an Israeli farmer, by providing a nest-box for his fields.
 You have the option of adopting a box that has already been in use or donating towards the purchase of materials and building of a brand new one.
 Let there be no doubt in your mind, that the farmer who receives your help will be very appreciative and will say a warm “Toda Raba!”(“Thank you!” in Hebrew) of gratitude for your generosity.